evennia/evennia/docs/sphinx/source/wiki/Locks.rst

 adding simple strings of lock definitions to the object's ``locks`` property using ``obj.locks.add()``.

-Here are some examples of lock strings:
+Here are some examples of lock strings (not including the quotes):

 ::